The Issue No. 3 (2014) is going to be published...

-The journal is published quarterly by the European Association Comenius - EACO.
+The journal is represented by the De Gruyter and is published quarterly by the European Association Comenius - EACO.
 The Association seeks to re-establish the academic and scientific ties among the countries of the former Danubian Monarchy that were destroyed during the War.
 The region includes especially the Czech Republic, Slovakia, Hungary, Austria and Slovenia.
 Regarding their common history, the abovementioned countries share similar legal and economic structures.
 The focus of the DANUBE journal, in terms of its content, is thus on scientific articles from the fields of law and economics, by authors who come from the core countries of the former Danubian Monarchy.

 The DANUBE publishes wider articles as well as shorter discussions or book reviews.
 Further information on manuscripts submission can be found in the section designed for Authors.